Skip to main content

 Broker fee share (40%): $10.00 × 0.40 = $4.00

 WBT holding boost tiers: WBT is WhiteBIT’s native utility token (WhiteBIT Token).
-Holding WBT increases the fee share percentage:
+Holding WBT in the broker’s master account boosts the fee share percentage above the 40% base:

 WBT HoldingsFee Share